ctx42/xtst/README.md

 exact needs, avoiding unnecessary overhead.
 Beyond customization, the extensible architecture invites you to create your own test helpers ensuring.

-## Current Status
+## Packages

-Currently, we work on adding core building blocks of the testing library.

-So far we've completed:

 - Package [must](pkg/must) with basic test helpers which panic on error.
 - Package [notice](pkg/notice) helping to create and format assertion messages.
 - Package [tester](pkg/tester) providing facilities to test `Test Helpers`.

-Each of the packages have its own README.md file with documentation, and `examples_test.go` file with usage examples.
+Click on the package link to see its README.md file with documentation.
+Each also package has an `examples_test.go` file with usage examples.